-The alternating current system is essentially an auxiliary system of power, which is activated through a shore power cord attached to a dockside power source.
-Some yachts also have an on-board 110 volt AC generator that would provide power while underway.
+The alternating current system is essentially an auxiliary power system, which is activated through a shore power cord attached to a dockside power source.
+Some yachts also have an on-board 110-volt AC generator that provides power while underway.
 The AC system that comes with the yacht is a three-wire shore grounded.
 The shore power inlet is rated at 30 amperes and is generally mounted on the aft, outer face of the coaming.
+For operating procedures for installed AC generators, consult your owners manual.